headlamp-k8s/headlamp/README.md

 Check out our [guidelines](./docs/contributing.md) on how to contribute to the project.

+## Roadmap

+If you are interested in the direction of the project, we maintain a [Roadmap](https://github.com/kinvolk/headlamp/projects/2) for it with the biggest changes planned so far.

 ## License

 Headlamp is released under the terms of the [Apache 2.0](./LICENSE) license.